-Students who cannot write an exam during the December or April exam period due to a serious, extenuating circumstance (illness, death in the family) must follow the steps below to be eligible, and be available to write a deferred exam during the PSYC department's Make up Exam period January 10th/11th, April 28th, or September 12th/13th, 2014.
+Students who cannot write an exam during the December or April exam period due to a serious, extenuating circumstance (illness, death in the family) must follow the steps below to be eligible, and be available to write a deferred exam during the PSYC department's Make up Exam period January 9th, 10th, April 27th, or September 11th, 12th, 2015.

 - 1. Obtain permission from their instructor to write a deferred exam.
-This requires notifying your instructor in advance or, under extraordinary circumstances, within 72 hours after, the exam, with appropriate documentationi.
+This requires notifying your instructor in advance or, under extraordinary circumstances, within 72 hours after, the exam, with appropriate documentation.
 Please use the Request for an Exam Deferral form found on our website or from the UG office and attach your documentation. - 2.
 Complete and return the instructor-signed Permission for an Incomplete Grade form available on the Arts and Science website and return it to the UG office. - 3.
-Be available to write the makeup exam during the first available PSYC Make up Exam period January 10th/11th, April 28th, or September 12th/13th, 2014.
+Be available to write the makeup exam during the first available PSYC Make up Exam period in January, April, or September or receive '0' on the exam.